kylecorry31/Trail-Sense/app/src/main/res/raw/guide_tool_clinometer.md

 ## Estimate the Height of a Tree
 The height of a tree can be measured if the distance to the tree is known.

-1. Tap the ruler icon in the top right.
+1. Tap the ruler icon in the top-right.
 2. Tap 'Height'.
 3. Enter the distance to the tree.
 4. Align the clinometer to the base of the tree.